vaishavs/Functional-Programming-CPP/02_Designing_HO_Funcs/01_intro.md

 There are different types of callable entities in C++:
 1. Function-like macros
 2. Global/Namespace/Member functions
+3. Lambdas
-3. function pointers
+4. Function pointers
-4. References to functions
+5. References to functions
-5. Functors
+6. Functors

 Out of these, function pointers, function references, and functors are object types, i.e., they can be used like regular variables, pointers, and references.
 This allows the user to call functions dynamically at runtime, pass them as arguments to other functions (callbacks), or store them in arrays for complex logic.